svrc/tkgi-enable-ipv6/README.md

 For Flannel-enabled PKS and TKGI clusters, this disables the pre-creation of the cni0 bridge and docker0 bridge.

+The docker0 bridge is superfluous and unnecessary, so it's just deleted and not created.

 This is useful if you churn a lot of Pods, the `cni0` interface MAC addresses will change on every veth creation (pod), which is due to a long standing bug where Docker was creating this bridge before the CNI plugin, and thereby defaulting to Linux bridge default behavior of ephemeral MAC addresses.